TAM-DS/Quant11/README.md

-# Quant11Python Quantum Teleportation — Experimental Prototype
+# Quant11Python  -  Quantum Teleportation - Experimental Prototype
-##This 30-line algorithm implements quantum teleportation - the foundation of quantum internet
+### This 30-line algorithm implements quantum teleportation - the foundation of quantum internet
 ## Why it matters:
  Quantum teleportation underpins quantum communication and sets the stage for secure, next-gen infrastructure.
 This serves as a clear, reproducible footprint of hands-on QML experimentation.

  Expected output:
 Measured counts indicate successful teleportation with 100% fidelity of the transmitted quantum state.

  Architecture & Flow:

 Prepare |+⟩ state